Victor Lindelöf: 2018 FIFA World Cup

 Lindelöf scored his first international goal for Sweden in a 3–0 win over Bulgaria in a 2018 FIFA World Cup qualifier at Friends Arena in Stockholm on 10 October 2016.

 In May 2018, he was named in Sweden's 23-man squad for the FIFA World Cup in Russia.
 Lindelöf missed the first game against South Korea due to illness, but was a regular starter in defense alongside fellow centre-back Andreas Granqvist for the remainder of the tournament.
 Lindelöf and Sweden were eliminated in the quarter final against England.

 UEFA Euro 2020

 In March 2019, Lindelöf was called up for Sweden's UEFA Euro 2020 qualifying matches against Romania and Norway.
 However, he chose to withdraw from the squad, citing personal reasons, namely the birth of his first child.
 He was replaced by Anton Tinnerholm.

 He represented Sweden at UEFA Euro 2020, and appeared in all four games as Sweden reached the round of 16 before being eliminated by Ukraine.

 On 11 August 2021, Lindelöf was named as Andreas Granqvist's successor as captain by Sweden coach Janne Andersson following Granqvist's retirement after the tournament.

+2026 FIFA World Cup

+Lindelöf captained Sweden at the 2026 FIFA World Cup and played in all four games before Sweden was eliminated by France in the round of 32.